aidenlab/BEAR/README.md

 cd ./POLAR-BEAR/test && ../align_serial.sh
 conda deactivate
 ```

+# Running

+The BEAR pipeline is typically run on a Linux operating system, preferably (but not necessarily) on a computer cluster.
+The included test dataset can run on a laptop in under 5 minutes

-## Running BEAR with Docker/Singularity
+## Run BEAR with Docker/Singularity

 Running the Polar pipeline with the provided test using Docker
 ```bash